 Some individuals also simply don’t like the Costco atmosphere.
 While the lines are efficient, they’re generally long, especially if you’re shopping after work or over the weekend.
 If you can fit it into your schedule, consider going right when they open.

 Costco also has a no-frills environment, which largely accounts for their low prices.
-Still, you are shopping in a warehouse with a lot of concrete and fluorescent lighting.
+Still, you are shopping at a warehouse club with a lot of concrete and fluorescent lighting.

 Finally, with limited employees on the floor to help direct you through the warehouse, it may take you a while to find what you’re looking for, especially when you first start going.
 Allow yourself ample time to navigate your way and be sure to avoid too many impulse buys.
 Otherwise, you could be shocked at your total when you finally reach the checkout line!